-Operating since 1979, we are the world's largest lessor of intermodal containers based on fleet size, with a total fleet of over 1.6 million containers, representing over 2.4 million TEU, in our owned and managed fleet as of June 30, 2011.
-We lease containers to approximately 400 shipping lines and other lessees, including each of the world's top 20 container lines, as measured by the total TEU capacity of their container vessels.
+Operating since 1979, we are the world's largest lessor of intermodal containers based on fleet size, with a total fleet of over 1.6 million containers, representing over 2.4 million TEU, in our owned and managed fleet as of September 30, 2011.
+We lease containers to approximately 400 shipping lines and other lessees, including each of the world's top 20 container lines.
 We believe we are one of the most reliable lessors of containers, in terms of consistently being able to supply containers in locations where our customers need them.
 We have provided an average of more than 107,000 TEU of new containers per year for the past 10 years, and have been one of the largest purchasers of new containers among container lessors over the same period.
 We are one of the largest sellers of used containers among container lessors, having sold more than 77,000 during the last calendar year to more than 1,100 customers.
 We provide our services worldwide via a network of regional and area offices and independent depots.
 Trencor, Ltd., a company publicly traded on the JSE Limited in Johannesburg, South Africa, and its affiliates currently have beneficiary interest in a majority of our issued and outstanding common shares.